-In effect, new customer journeys are being drawn in real time, with functional and emotional needs reprioritized, and with a concentration in digital and virtual channels.
+In effect, new customer journeys are being drawn in real-time, with functional and emotional needs reprioritized, and with a concentration in digital and virtual channels.
 This rapid change in journeys creates opportunity and risk.
-Agile companies will no doubt gain advantage compared with companies that stand on the sidelines and wait for normalcy to return.
+Agile companies will no doubt gain an advantage compared with companies that stand on the sidelines and wait for normalcy to return.

 Here’s a roadmap for how to think and act over the next 30 days:

 Reimagine your customer journey maps with a clear understanding of the needs that must be met and the questions that must be answered.
 Google insights, social channels, and your customer service channels will be good inputs.